 However, under the Portuguese Commercial Code and Ministerial Order no. 277/2013 of 26 August 2013, where the creditor is a commercial company (which may be a legal or a natural person, for instance an individual merchant acting as such) a special delay interest rate applies.
-At the moment, this rate for the first semester 2017 is set at seven point zero per cent.
-Also, under the new framework for payment delays in commercial transactions, approved by Decree-Law no. 62/2013 of 10 May 2013 and Ministerial Order no. 277/2013 of 26 August 2013, all payments made as remuneration of commercial transactions are subject to a special delay interest rate which, for the first semester 2017, is currently set at eight point zero per cent.
+At the moment, this rate for the first semester 2018 is set at seven per cent.
+Also, under the new framework for payment delays in commercial transactions, approved by Decree-Law no. 62/2013 of 10 May 2013 and Ministerial Order no. 277/2013 of 26 August 2013, all payments made as remuneration of commercial transactions are subject to a special delay interest rate which, for the first semester 2017, is currently set at eight per cent.

-With regard to credit institutions, there is a new special framework (revoking Decree-Law no. 344/78 dated 17 November 1978) approved by Decree-Law no. 58/2013 of 8 May 2013, which also limits the delay interest rate which may be charged.
+With regard to credit institutions, there is a special framework approved by Decree-Law no. 58/2013 of 8 May 2013, which also limits the delay interest rate which may be charged.
 In accordance with this special framework, credit institutions may stipulate delay interest rates of up to three per cent over the rate applicable to the transaction, which covers principal overdue and not yet paid.

-C. Termination:
+C. Termination